We all have memories engraved in our hearts.

 PHYSICS AND ART IN ABSTRACTION

-With the date, time, and location of your event, BURNING BLUE searches among internationally cataloged celestial bodies to find the alignment of planets, explorers, stars, galaxies, star systems, and meteorites that were at your zenith at that precise moment, the artist traces a line of light from the farthest celestial body to the closest.
+With the date, time, and location of your event, SPACE MEMORY STUDIO traces the alignment of planets, stars, galaxies, stellar systems, meteorites, and other celestial bodies that were at your zenith at that exact moment, among the catalogued bodies recognized worldwide.

 Above each powerful moment, 7 unique stars are shining.